Census Dots

 Black

-Of the 745 places in Michigan, New Buffalo is the 334th most populous.
+New Buffalo is ranked the 389th most populous place in Michigan, out of 745 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+New Buffalo was ranked the 334th most populous place in the 2020 Census.

 New Buffalo's White Population